ARM-software/CMSIS-DSP/Documentation/Doxygen/src/memory_static_dynamic.md

 As we have seen in the previous sections, there are two kind of vectors:

-* `Vector<T>` with a dimension know at runtime
+* `Vector<T>` with a dimension known at runtime
 * `Vector<T,NB>` with a dimension known at build time

-The former vectors are called "dynamic" ins this library.
+The former vectors are called "dynamic" in this library.
 The later are called "static".

 This naming "static" / "dynamic" is referring to the dimension.
 With "dynamic" vectors the same code can, at runtime, create vectors of different length based on a runtime length.

 With "static" vectors : the length is fixed at build time and will never change at runtime.

 Note that the library also have "static" / "dynamic" matrixes.
-So, we are going to use "objects" to cover both cases
+So, we are going to use the name "object" to cover both cases in the below explanations.

 # Static objects